 With these three simple products, you can make nearly any cleaning product that you need:

 Here are a few ideas you can try out for yourself!

 Making hand soap is really simple.
 You’ll need Castille soap, water, and an essential oil that you favor.
 You’ll mix the ingredients according to the amounts given below.
 Once you’re done, fill up your favorite soap pump and begin using your green, all-natural hand soap!

 - ¼ cup Castile soap

 - A few drops of essential oils

 This sanitizer works well as an all-purpose cleaner.
 You’ll need white vinegar, water, and essential oil for this project.
-Mix all of the ingredients according to the listings below and store in a spray bottle.
+Mix all of the ingredients according to the listings below and store in a spray bottle(a glass spray bottle or a plastic one).
 You can spray the solution on counters, sinks, floors, or wherever you see fit.

 Be sure to shake the bottle before every use and use a reusable washcloth to wipe down your surfaces!

 - This Earth Day, take these 4 steps to go (more) green

 - Our 3-step process: Add a gorgeous neutral color scheme to your home